Protect your freedom of speech and religion. Ask your leaders to change Section 17 of the Tasmanian Anti-Discrimination Act.

 A person must not engage in any conduct which offends, humiliates, intimidates, insults or ridicules another person on the basis of gender, race , age, sexual orientation, lawful sexual activity, gender identity, intersex variations of sex characteristics, marital status, breastfeeding, parental status, family responsibilities or disability in circumstances in which a reasonable person, having regard to all the circumstances, would have anticipated that the other person would be offended, humiliated, intimidated, insulted or ridiculed.

-Now the State election is over and the Liberal Government has a working majority, there is a real prospect that Section 17 of the Anti-Discrimination Act could be amended to remove the reference to “offence” as a basis for making speech illegal.
+As the Liberal Government has a working majority, there is a real prospect that Section 17 of the Anti-Discrimination Act could be amended to remove the reference to “offence” as a basis for making speech illegal.

 Here are some important points to be aware of: